Skip to main content

 It's hard to believe Bacalar is a freshwater lake, not the ocean.Photo credit: DC_Aperture / Shutterstock

 A freshwater lagoon may not immediately sound like the romantic getaway in Mexico you’re craving when there are so many sandy beaches in the nearby Riviera Maya.
-But Bacalar—known as the Lake of Seven Colors—is an otherworldly paradise.
-Guesthouses are tucked into small coves, where the water is so blue it looks like it was painted.
+But Bacalar—known as the Lake of Seven Colors—is a truly otherworldly paradise.
+Here, guesthouses are tucked into small coves, where the water is so blue it looks almost unreal.

-It’s not hard to find privacy here, and life moves slowly, perfect for taking a sailing tour or just chilling out in the water.
-Just be mindful that the lake relies on the presence of stromatolites—which look similar to rocks, but are actually living fossils that are 3.5 billion years old.
-That means you need to be mindful of where you step to preserve this fragile ecosystem.
+It’s not hard to find privacy in Bacalar either, and life moves pretty slowly, making it perfect for taking a sailing tour or just chilling out in the water.
+The lake relies on the presence of stromatolites—they look similar to rocks, but are actually living fossils that are 3.5 billion years old—so be mindful where you step to preserve this fragile ecosystem, and use reef-safe sunscreen.

 10. For bucket-listers: El Chepe train, Sinaloa to Chihuahua